DenysUdud/HMH/README.md

 # hotel_maneger_helper
-This is project for "Kursova Robota".
+This is final project.
 Ukrainian Catholic University.